kilroy-code/distributed-security/README.md

 // json is undefined if original data was binary or a string
 ```

-All distributed security operations are asynchronous - the call immediately returns a Javascript [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that resolves to the specified value.
+All distributed-security operations are asynchronous - the call immediately returns a Javascript [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that resolves to the specified value.

 That's it.
 The only other operations are for creating, changing, and destroying tags.